CharcoalGang/Costco-Receipt-Downloader-CSV/README.md

-# Costco Receipt CSV Fetcher
+# Costco Receipt Downloader CSV

 A JavaScript snippet that fetches your Costco order history and converts it into a detailed CSV format suitable for spreadsheets (Excel, Google Sheets).